isakro/shoredate/cran-comments.md

 ## Release summary

-Second re-submission of the package after automatic rejection on first attempts.
+Third re-submission of the package after automatic rejection on first attempts.
-Handled notes pertaining to possible misspelling, possibly incorrect URIs and long run-time for examples.
+Handled notes pertaining to possible misspelling, possibly incorrect URIs and long run-time for examples and tests.

 ## R CMD check results
 There were no ERRORs or WARNINGs.